Mateusz Cierniak: Speedway career

 In 2021, Cierniak finished second in the Krosno round of the World Under 21 Championship.
 He was denied the chance to compete for the title itself after only being allowed to compete in one of the three rounds because he was not listed as one of the original qualified riders.

 Cierniak won the gold medal at the World Under-21 Championship in the 2022 SGP2 and the World U-21 Team Championship.
 Also in 2022, he helped Lublin win the 2022 Ekstraliga.

-In 2023, he won his second Team Speedway Under-21 World Championship, winning the 2023 Speedway of Nations 2 and his fourth Team Speedway Junior European Championship.
+In 2023, Cierniak won his second Team Speedway Under-21 World Championship, winning the 2023 Speedway of Nations 2 and his fourth Team Speedway Junior European Championship.

-He won a gold medal at the 2024 European Under 23 Team Speedway Championship for the fifth time.
+Cierniak won a gold medal at the 2024 European Under 23 Team Speedway Championship for the fifth time.
 Also in 2024, he helped Lejonen win the Elitserien during the 2024 Swedish speedway season and helped Lublin win the Ekstraliga during the 2024 Polish speedway season.